jensimmons/cssremedy/CONTRIBUTING.md

 # Contributing to CSS Remedy

 We'd love to have you contribute to this project.
-You can get involved right away by
+You can get involved by
 [creating or commenting on an issue](https://github.com/mozdevs/cssremedy/issues).

 This repository is governed by Mozilla's code of conduct and etiquette guidelines.
 For more details, please read the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).